NoxUltima/eliph/README.md

 true || false // true
 ```

 We do provide a few more, such as the `^^` or `xor` logical operator, which returns `true` as long as both operands are distinct.
-It functions roughly same way as `!==`. <small>Note any operators that doesn't have a JavaScript counterpart automatically compile to private functions.</small>
+It functions roughly the same way as `!==`. <small>Note any operators that doesn't have a JavaScript counterpart automatically compile to private functions.</small>

 ```res
 xor = (a, b) => !a !== !b && (a || b);